GoZaddy/reesit/README.md

     * navigate to Login Screen after click through splash screen pages
 * Login Screen
     * navigate to Main screen(list of receipts)
+    * navigate to Register screen if user has no account
 * Main screen
     * navigate to Settings screen
     * navigate to Receipt Details screen
     * navigate to Login screen after log out
     * navigate to Filter screen
+    * navigate to Create Custom categories screen
+    * navigate to Receipt creation screen

 * Settings Screen
     * Go back to main screen!